 It is unfortunate that many Heljan couplings have a tendency to droop with coupling engagement being poor and the bottom of the hook-assembly catch the stock rail on S&C; leading to derailments.
-The hook and bar assemblies are glued into place railing the bar as high as possible whilst the sprung NEM pocked it glued onto the bogie frame.
-On 36” minimum radii curves this fixed coupling really doesn’t create any problems.
+Having tried (with limited success) gluing the hook and bar assemblies onto the bogie frame a simpiler solution was found through the use of Bachman straight (rather than cranked couplings).
+It is worth saying on 36” minimum radii curves the fixed (glued) coupling really didn’t create any problems.

 Modifying Bachmann Mk1 Coach-couplings